Tiny Thompson: Boston Bruins

 Thompson became the second goaltender to win his second Vezina Trophy in 1932–33 since its inception in the 1926–27 season, as he recorded 11 shutouts and a 1.76 goals-against average.
-After missing the playoffs in the 1933–34 season, they rebounded to first place in the American Division the following season, as Thompson was named to the second All-Star team for the second time.
+After missing the playoffs in the 1933–34 season, the Bruins rebounded to first place in the American Division the following season, as Thompson was named to the second All-Star team for the second time.
 In the playoffs, the Bruins won only one of their four games; their only win was on the strength of Thompson's shutout, who finished the playoffs with a 1.53 goals-against average.

 In the 1935–36 NHL season, Thompson recorded 10 shutouts, but Boston managed to win only 22 out of their 48 games.
 During the season, he recorded an assist, a rarity for goaltenders.
 At the end of the season, he was named to the first All-Star team for the first time, and won the Vezina Trophy for the third time, tying George Hainsworth's all-time mark with three victories.
 The ensuing two-game, total-goal playoff series against the Toronto Maple Leafs was a series of contrasts, as the Bruins lost 8–6.
 In the opening game, the Bruins shut out Toronto 3–0, while they lost the other game 8–3.
 In 1937–38, his final full season with the Bruins, he won 30 out of the 48 games, but Boston lost to the Maple Leafs once again in the playoffs.
 Thompson set a new record by winning his fourth and final Vezina Trophy.
 He was also named to the first All-Star team for the second time.

 When Thompson left the Bruins, he had compiled 252 wins.
 This record stood for 81 years, until it was surpassed by Tuukka Rask.
 Thompson is also the Boston Bruins' all-time leader in regular-season shutouts with 74, ahead of the 52 achieved by runner-up Tuukka Rask.